Don May (basketball): College career

 The 6'4" forward attended the hometown University of Dayton.
 As a sophomore in 1965–66, he averaged 20.3 points and 11.4 rebounds per game as the Flyers went 23-6 and advanced to the NCAA Tournament Sweet Sixteen.

 In his junior year of 1966–67, May increased his averages to 22.2 points and 16.7 rebounds per game as the Flyers went 25-6 and May was named consensus second-team All-American.
 The Flyers advanced to the NCAA tournament Final Four where, led by May's 34 points and 15 rebounds, they upset fourth-ranked North Carolina 76–62.
-In the NCAA title game, the Flyers fell to UCLA and future hall-of-famer Lew Alcindor despite May's 21 points and 17 rebounds.
+In the NCAA title game, the Flyers lost 79-64 to UCLA and future hall-of-famer sophomore Lew Alcindor despite May's 21 points and 17 rebounds.

-As a senior, May averaged 23.4 points and 15.0 rebounds per game as the Flyers went 21-9.
+As a senior, May averaged 23.4 points and 15.0 rebounds per game as the Flyers went 21–9.
 He was MVP of the 1967–1968 National Invitation Tournament (NIT), in which Dayton defeated the University of Kansas and its star guard Jo Jo White in the title game.
 May was again a consensus second-team All-American.

 May's 1,980 career points and 1,301 rebounds are both second in Dayton history.